-Use a Credit Repair Attorney to Fix errors on your credit report
+Use an Attorney to Fix errors on your credit report

-Virtually every American has a credit report, and never think about the potentiality of needing a credit repair attorney.
+Virtually every American has a credit report, and never think about the potentiality of needing an attorney to fix it.
 If you open a bank account, take out a loan, or apply for a credit card, then you have a credit report, a supposed summary of your financial health.
 You may assume that your credit report is accurate – after all, it's merely a compilation of straightforward monetary actions – but there's a strong chance that it's not.

 According to the Federal Trade Commission, 20% of Americans have at least one significant error on their credit report.
 Common errors include incorrect personal information, inaccurate account information, or entirely fraudulent accounts altogether.
 These types of errors can harm your ability to obtain credit or get the best terms possible.
 In other words, an error like this can limit your financial opportunities.
 This is particularly detrimental when you have a sudden or immediate need to obtain credit or make a purchase and no longer can, due to issues on your credit report that are no fault of your own.